gosukiwi/parser-combinator/README.md

 ```

 It works!
 It really is that easy.
 But what is that `>>` thing over there?
 It
-just means `match this AND THEN match this other thing`.
+just means _"match this AND THEN match this other thing"_.
 If any of them fails,
 the rule fails.

 Okay now let's say we want real identifiers, not just `foo`: